 We’re always excited to talk to students interested in joining the lab.
 Check out the info below for undergraduates and graduate students.
-Please contact Dr. Grman via email with a brief description of why you are interested in the lab, a short summary of past research or field experiences (if you have any), an unofficial transcript, and a recent resume or CV.
+Please contact Dr. Grman via email with a brief description of why you are interested in the lab, a short summary of past research or field experiences (if you have any, but don't worry if you don't!), an unofficial transcript, and a recent resume or CV.

 For undergraduate students:

 Undergraduate researchers in the Grman Lab will be expected to work alongside other lab members to design and implement an independent project as well as contribute to lab projects.
 You will get support and mentoring at all stages of the research process, from coming up with a feasible project to collecting and analyzing data and presenting our results.
 You will be strongly encouraged to present the results of your work at the EMU Undergraduate Symposium and to help co-author any publications that arise from our work.

 There are a couple of ways to get involved in research in the lab as an undergraduate.